-In terms of parking provision, the Local Planning Authority must only consider what level of parking is necessary for the development to function without causing safety concerns to the local highway network.
+In terms of parking provision, the Local Planning Authority does not set minimum parking standards and must only consider what level of parking is necessary for the development to function without causing safety concerns to the local highway network.
 Officers are satisfied that the proposed parking will be adequate for the scale of the development.
 The Travel Plan can be required by condition and will include a section to address travel arrangements for staff.